Overview of Ulcerative Colitis

 Incidence and Prevalence of Ulcerative Colitis

-It is estimated that as many as 1 million people in the United States have inflammatory bowel disease (IBD), and about 50% of these people have ulcerative colitis.
+It is estimated that as many as 1 million people in the United States have inflammatory bowel disease (IBD)and that about 620,000 are affected by ulcerative colitis.

 Ulcerative colitis can occur at any age; however, initial symptoms usually appear between the ages of 30 and 40.
 Caucasians are at higher risk than people of other races.
 People of Jewish or European descent are 4-5 times more likely to develop the disease than the general population.